WRITING

 Other Writing

 “Anthropology Faculty Statement Against the Interim Expressive Policy.”
+2024.
 Op-ed for the Cornell Daily Sun, March 11.
-With departmental colleagues. https://cornellsun.com/2024/03/11/guest-room-anthropology-faculty-statement-against-the-interim-expressive-activity-policy/.
+(Co-authored with departmental colleagues.) https://cornellsun.com/2024/03/11/guest-room-anthropology-faculty-statement-against-the-interim-expressive-activity-policy/.

 “Curtis Bay Residents Deserve a Coal-free Future.”
 2024.
 Op-ed for the Baltimore Sun, February 18. https://www.baltimoresun.com/2024/02/18/curtis-bay-coal/.

-Author of public and written testimony on the CSX coal terminal explosion.
+Public testimony on the CSX coal terminal explosion.
 2022.
 Baltimore City Council Investigatory Hearing, June 15. https://www.youtube.com/watch?v=cCqYd2UpMbk (at 56:30).

 “Toxic Disavowal.”
 2020.
 Somatosphere, January 20.
 Available at http://somatosphere.net/2020/toxic-disavowal.html/.